Bear Watching Knight Inlet

 Wildlife & Scenery Photo Tour

-8-12 hour boat tour into Knight Inlet, British Columbia, for grizzly bear watching, the stunning scenery of the Great Bear Rainforest and other wildlife like humpback whales, killer whales, dolphins, eagles and more.
+8-12 hour boat tour into Knight Inlet, British Columbia, Traditional Territories of the Kwakwaka'wakw People, for grizzly bear watching, the stunning scenery of the Great Bear Rainforest and other wildlife like humpback whales, killer whales, dolphins, eagles and more.

 4 guests maximum!

 The Knight Inlet photo tour does it all in one full day from the northern part of Vancouver Island.
 If the wildlife cooperates, we will watch grizzly bears, orca whales, humpback whales, other marine wildlife, birds and the stunning scenery along the Great Bear Rainforest and Knight Inlet in British Columbia, Canada.

 We are not just going bear watching.
 We design the tour as we go, as we like, depending on weather, tides, wildlife sightings and whatever helps to make it the very best day ever.

 No wildlife sightings can be guaranteed (expect nothing and be happily surprised).
 The tour is not recommended for pregnant women or guests with back problems.
 I never had anyone getting seasick on my boat.
 I operate only in protected waters, not the open ocean.

 Nothing I can guarantee but that I will do everything in my power to make it the best day of your life (at least one of them - lol).

 A "typical day" on the Knight Inlet wildlife & scenery photo tour:

 Depending on the time of year, tides and weather, we usually leave between 5.00 - 6:00 am from the northern part of Vancouver Island either from Alder Bay, Port McNeill or Telegraph Cove.